For centuries, preachers have scared churchgoers with the image of a fiery hell where sinners spend eternity. But is such a place or state biblical?

-Jesus' well-known parable preaches the gospel of the Kingdom of God by revealing salvation, the resurrection to eternal life, and inheritance of His Kingdom on the earth.
-Martin Collins explains how.
+Jesus' parable preaches the gospel of the Kingdom by revealing salvation, the resurrection to eternal life, and inheritance of His Kingdom on the earth.

 The Parable of Lazarus and the Rich Man illustrates the resurrections from the dead and the Second Death.
-Martin Collins explains how knowing the time element hidden within the parable opens up the meaning of Christ's teaching.
+Knowing the hidden time element is key.

 One of God's roles is as Judge, and His judgments are eternally binding.
 But what does this mean?
 Who is judged?
 How?
 When?
 For what?

 Oblivion, not eternal torment in hell fire, is the merciful end for the wicked.
 God is both good and severe, but His mercy endures forever.

 Martin Collins suggests that Generation X spirituality is an eclectic, syncretic, self-centered perverted attempt at displacing God's will with self-absorbed human will, attempting to arrogantly make God's will subservient to theirs.
 God, demonstrating num. . .

 Richard Ritenbaugh, asking us whether we trust the current Federal government, points out that, according to recent polls, confidence in government has eroded to an all-time historical low, with only 13% of the citizenry believing government does right mos. . .

 Richard Ritenbaugh reminds us that the two principle themes of Book One of the Psalms are the Torah, or the instruction of God, and the Messiah, or God's Anointed, set apart for a particular purpose—His Son whom He has sent to rule and judge the worl. . .

 We need to avoid the trap of self-justification, allowing our hasty words to lure us into sin.
 We must be quick to listen, and slow to speak.